decoder247/MLNotes/Notes-HOML.md

 * Having a good performance measure is not enough, *the key is to perform well in new instances, i.e. ***generalisation****.
 * *Defn*: As seen below, the new instance will be classified as a triangle as most similar instance belong to that class!
 ![Instance-based learning][i1-15]
-* Example: A system learns the examples by heart, and generalises new cases by comparing them to learned examples (or a subset of them), using a *similarity measure*.
+* Example: A system learns the examples by heart, and generalises new instances by comparing them to learned examples (or a subset of them), using a *similarity measure*.
 * Types:
     * Similarity measure (Does not find an average of the 'nearest neighbours'.
 K-NN does this instead, which is a regression model)